LGKev/CSDev_Code/Kevin/user_login/createDatabases/HTML/readme.md

 	not sure how that works because we have __dirname, which makes me think it will choose the directory packages.json is in.

+i am slowly getting this compiled up.

+i see this error for the style.css so i know that index.ejs is being brought in cuz the error message renders as expected. but then the style sheet is not applied.

+so i look at console inside chrome. wtf chrome and says refused to apply loggedin:1 stylesheet from becasue its mime type apparently something about a comment inside the style sheet?